Trading and Market Microstructure

 Learning Method / Style of Lessons

-The lectures are discussion-style and highly interactive.
-In covering a topic, concepts are explained first, and this is followed by a question- and event- oriented discussion of their practical applications.
+The lectures are discussion-style and interactive.
+In covering a topic, concepts are explained first, and this is followed by an example-oriented discussion of their practical applications.
 Learning is facilitated though a focus on these applications and student participation.
 A set of power point slides to be handed out in advance forms the basis for the lectures.

-Grades will be based on an exam, to be held during the normal exam period.
+Grades will be based on a written exam, to be held during the normal exam period.
+Exam questions will come from material covered during the lectures.